msmafra/waterfox-install/README.md

-# Waterfox Download and Installation Script For Linux
+# Waterfox Install For Linux
-###### Not an official one, mind you
+###### Not an official one, mind you :)

-Waterfox download and installation script.
+Waterfox install script for Linux will download and extract the tarball file, create a symbolic link to the bin file and create a dot desktop file.
 Tested on [Fedora](https://getfedora.org/), [POP!_OS](https://system76.com/pop), [openSUSE](https://www.opensuse.org/), [Manjaro](https://manjaro.org) and of course [Arch Linux](https://www.archlinux.org/) 64bit versions.

 ### Some References